Nardien/KARD/README.md

 Official Code Repository for the paper [Knowledge-Augmented Reasoning Distillation for Small Language Models in Knowledge-intensive Tasks](https://arxiv.org/abs/2305.18395) (NeurIPS 2023).

-In this repository, we initially provide the trainig code with our KARD method.
+In this repository, we initially provide the preprocessing, trainig, and inference code with our KARD method.

 ## Abstract